 Today, commercial spaces use hedges in exciting ways to bring a refreshing feel to their space as well as function.
 From Boxwood to Cedar, formal to whimsical landscape designs, outdoor to indoor hedges, many varieties are being used in designs as a feature or function.
 Below are the 7 best uses for indoor and outdoor hedges to spark your imagination.

-Act as Windbreak – Using rows of trees or shrubs lined up to provides shelter from the wind and protects soil from erosion, hedges make for excellent safety barriers.
+Using rows of trees or shrubs lined up to provide shelter from the wind and protect soil from erosion, hedges make for excellent safety barriers.
 Properly designed hedges can help in reducing the cost of heating and cooling and conserves energy.